KL-HH/linux-course/h7_CyberSecurity course.md

 - Topics:
    - What kind of vulnerabilities are out there?
    - Where are the attacks pointed at?
 What motivates the attacks?
 - Home work: Write a short analysis (about 5 pages) on the potential security threats in your job role or job role you are particularly interested of.
-Deadline in two weeks.
+Deadline in three weeks.
+Make a presentation

 ### 3rd lecture: Threat modeling
 Introducing the topic of threat modeling.